0xAX/linux-insides/Booting/linux-bootstrap-3.md

 }
 ```

-but `video_cards` not declared anywhere.
+but `video_cards` is not declared anywhere.
 Answer is simple: Every video mode presented in the x86 kernel setup code has definition like this:

 ```C
 static __videocard video_vga = {